andytsai104/Deep-Learning-and-Application-EEE598-/README.md

 ---

 ## 🧠 Overview
-This repository showcases my coursework, experiments, and final project completed in **EEE598: Deep Learning and Application** at Arizona State University.
+This repository presents my coursework, experiments, and final project completed in **EEE598: Deep Learning and Application** at Arizona State University.
+All deep learning experiments were conducted using **ASU’s SOL high-performance computing (HPC) cluster**, leveraging **NVIDIA A100 GPUs** for large-scale model training and experimentation.

-Each assignment demonstrates key machine learning and computer vision concepts, covering **supervised learning, backpropagation, CNNs, transformers, and generative AI** — culminating in my final research project: *Handwriting Company Logos Recognition*.
+Each assignment demonstrates key concepts in **machine learning and computer vision**, including **supervised learning, backpropagation, CNNs, transformers, and generative AI** — culminating in my final research project: *Handwriting Company Logos Recognition*.

 ---